 student pays the remainder.
 The student can defer this fee to their HECS-HELP loan.

 All Australian students studying an undergraduate degree are automatically awarded a Commonwealth supported place.

 Learn more about CSPs and whether you're eligible by visiting the Australian Government's StudyAssist website.

 Fees are indicative first year only and are subject to passage of legislation.

 *The indicative first-year fee is calculated on 200 credit points, which is the typical full-time study load per year, however some courses require additional study to be completed, in which case the fee will be higher than that shown.

 This fee is a guide only.
 It may vary depending on the units you choose and do not include incidental fees (such as lab coats or art supplies) or the cost of your textbooks - visit other fees and charges for more information.
 For more information on fees and to determine your eligibility for HECS-HELP or FEE-HELP, please visit fee basics or the Study Assist website

 If you're not an Australian citizen, permanent resident or New Zealand citizen, please see information for international students.

-Graduates fulfill the stage 1 competences required by Engineers Australia as the pathway to chartered engineer status (CPEng), a benchmark in professional engineering.
-Graduates also fulfill the educational requirements for certification as a first class mine manager from the WA Department of Mines and Petroleum.
+Graduates fulfil the stage 1 competences required by Engineers Australia as the pathway to chartered engineer status (CPEng), a benchmark in professional engineering.
+Graduates also fulfil the educational requirements for certification as a first class mine manager from the WA Department of Mines and Petroleum.
 The course is also recognised by the Australasian Institute of Mining and Metallurgy.

 This course can help you become a: